FAR-Lab/Interactive-Lab-Hub/Lab 2/Extending the Pi.md

 </p>

 #### Setup
-As before connect to your Pi and activate your virtual environment.
+As before, connect to your Pi and activate your virtual environment.

 ```
 ssh pi@ixe00